Sidney Johnston Catts

-Sidney Johnston Catts (July 31, 1863 – March 9, 1936) was an American politician and anti-Catholic activist who served as the governor of Florida as a member of the Prohibition Party.
-After leaving office he became involved in criminal procedures due to his activities as governor and for business activities after leaving office.
-He was later acquitted, although he went bankrupt in the process.
+Sidney Johnston Catts (July 31, 1863 – March 9, 1936) was an American politician, businessman, and anti-Catholic activist.
+He served as the 22nd governor of Florida from 1917 to 1921 as a member of the Prohibition Party, despite being a Democrat for most of his career.
+He became involved in criminal procedures due to his activities as governor and for business activities.
+Although he was later acquitted, he went bankrupt in the process.

 Early life

 Sidney Johnston Catts was born on his father's plantation in Pleasant Hill, Alabama on July 31, 1863, to Adeline Rebecca Smyly and Samuel W. Catts, a Confederate captain, and was named after Confederate General Albert Sidney Johnston.
 In 1866, his nurse accidentally stabbed one of his eyes with a pair of scissors while cutting pictures causing him to lose sight in it.

 He earned a law degree from Cumberland School of Law at Cumberland University in 1882.
 In 1885, he was ordained as a pastor and worked in Alabama until 1910, when he moved to Florida.
 He later became an insurance salesman and then a teacher.
 In November 1886, he married Alice May Campbell, a relative of Lord Colin Campbell.